A Note From The Human Translator

 He flexed his ears in annoyance.
 "Sometimes I wonder if you've gone er'trxxda over space.
 These people did their job as expected, and the world is not going to stampede to suit your whims.
 You need to get your tail straight, youngling!"

 I didn't see what he was grumbling about since I was obviously right, but I'd learned to be wary when he lost his temper, so I let it go.
-There was another distraction to focus on anyway: an authentic 'Dark Gray' Third Degree Elder with Staff medallions on his collar bearing down on us.
+There was another distraction to focus on anyway: an authentic 'Dark Gray' Fourth Degree Elder with Staff medallions on his collar bearing down on us.
 I knew the insignia from hearts, but was still vague on the rank structure, so I was sure he must command his own starship.
 I cornered him as he tried to thread his way between our herd and a passing baggage wagon.

 "Excuse me, Elder!"
 I blocked his path so suddenly that it startled him.
 "What's it like out there in space?"